Homotopy Groups of Diagonal Complements: The Localization Principle and the Case of Manifolds

 \begin{proof} This relies on results from \cite{kallel,kt}.
 The case $d=1$ being trivial, we assume $d\geq 2$.
 Consider the sequence of embeddings

-The direct limit is $B^d(\bbr^m,\infty)$ and it is shown in \cite{kallel} that there is a ``scanning map"
+The direct limit is $B^d(\bbr^m,\infty)$ and it is shown in \cite{kallel} that there is a ``scanning map''

 which induces a homology isomorphism.
-Since both spaces are simply connected (Lemma \ref{armstrong} and Lemma \ref{connectivity}), the map $\tau$ is a homotopy equivalence.
+Since both spaces are simply connected when $d\geq 2$ (Lemma \ref{armstrong} and Lemma \ref{connectivity}) of the homotopy type of CW complexes, the map $\tau$ is a homotopy equivalence.
 Moreover, the maps $\tau_n$ in (\ref{themap}) induce homology embeddings according to (\cite{zanos}, chapitre 3).
 Iterating we get homology embeddings